theogravity/fastify-starter-turbo-monorepo/README.md

 `pnpm syncpack:update`

-## Add a new CHANGELOG.md entry + package versioning
+## Development workflow / Add a new CHANGELOG.md entry + package versioning

+- Create a branch and make changes.
-Create a new changeset entry:
+- Create a new changeset entry: `pnpm changeset`

-`pnpm changeset`

-Update all package versions and generate changelogs:

-`pnpm changeset version`
+- Commit your changes and create a pull request.
+- Merge the pull request
+- A new PR will be created with the changeset entry/ies.
+- When the PR is merged, the package versions will be bumped and published and the changelog updated.

+**note: To publish a package, `private: false` must be set in the package.json**

 ## Troubleshooting